 This was also my first year at Split This Rock’s Poetry Festival.
 Due to my work schedule, I missed out on workshops, but I volunteered for a featured reading where I met poet Javier Zamora.
 I also stopped by the Book Fair where I picked up 2 complimentary copies of The Northern Virginia Review: two of my poems appear in the spring issue!

 To celebrate National Poetry Month, I’ve been reading and writing poetry.
 It’s a good thing because over the course of this month, there’s been a lot of bloodshed across the world, a lot of wrong in the world, and most recently, Nepal’s TPS designation was ended.
-That’s the 5th country who has lost TPS under the current Administration.
+That’s the 5th country that has lost TPS under the current Administration.

 I have been removed from a lot of the activism around immigration these past months.
 This is part of my self-care, so I hope it doesn’t mean people have forgotten I’m an immigrant.
 Congress must still be held accountable for the future of immigrant lives.